Creative Aging

 Creative Aging 2025

-We are pleased to be offering two creative aging residencies this fall and winter.
+We were pleased to offer two creative aging residencies during fall and winter 2025-2026.

-Led by author and poet, Paul Rabinowitz, these workshops will help participants delve deeper into the creative process and hone their craft while bringing their personal stories to life.
+Led by author and poet, Paul Rabinowitz, these workshops helped participants delve deeper into the creative process and hone their craft while bringing their personal stories to life.

 Creative Aging for Veterans at Morristown Library